Extractors Guide

 }

-Extractors are applied in order as handler parameters, and if any extraction fails, the request is rejected with an appropriate error.
+Extractors are applied in order as handler parameters.
+If any extraction fails, the request is rejected with an appropriate error response.

 Built-in Extractorsπ